peterhinch/micropython-async/v3/docs/DRIVERS.md

 ## 6.1 Encoder class

+Existing users: the `delay` parameter is now a constructor arg rather than a class varaiable.

 Constructor arguments:
  1. `pin_x` Initialised `machine.Pin` instances for the switch.
 Should be set as `Pin.IN` and have pullups.